 - Representation of an employee in connection with an internal investigation of a national FDIC-insured financial institution

-- Representation of federal receiver appointed in SEC enforcement action in connection with approximately $400 million fraudulent scheme operated through multiple hedge funds
+- Representation of federal receiver appointed in SEC enforcement action in connection with an approximately $400 million fraudulent scheme operated through multiple hedge funds

 - Representation of state receiver appointed in enforcement action by the Florida Attorney General’s Office in connection with a multi-million dollar travel club operation